 - valid passport or travel document whose expiry date is at least three months longer than the expiry date of the visa requested;

-- recent passport-size photograph;
+- two recent passport-size photographs;

 - proof of having been accepted as either an Exchange student (= Letter of Acceptance) or an International Degree-seeking student enrolling at the University/ admitted to take the admission test, if required by the course you are enrolling on (= original copy of the pre-application);

-- proof that the applicant has sufficient means of subsistence in Italy of no less than € 448.52 for each month of the academic year (thus at least € 5,830.76 for one year).
+- proof that the applicant has sufficient means of sustenance in Italy of no less than € 448.52 for each month of the academic year (thus at least € 5,830.76 for one year).
 Means can be proven through one of these options:

 - evidence of personal or family resources;